Monday, December 31, 2012

 Hi blogging friends,

-I have a couple of Christmas cards to share but the weather hasn't been kind to me this week - very, VERY windy and awfully hot - 39 deg Celcius or 102 deg Fahrenheit - YUK - and I haven't been able to photograph them yet as I usually photograph outside.
+I have a couple of Christmas cards to share but the weather hasn't been kind to me this week - very, VERY windy and awfully hot - 39 deg Celsius or 102 deg Fahrenheit - YUK - and I haven't been able to photograph them yet as I usually photograph outside.
 I am sure they would have ended up in my neighbour's pool if I tried!

 Anyway, I am sure you are all very busy with Christmas preparations so I will share them over the coming week or so.